 A. You can fly, for example, to another State, in a simple morning’s flight.
 From Palo Alto, California, you can take a trip over San Francisco, or fly around the SF Bay in an hour.
 You can pop over to Half Moon Bay Airport, with a 10-minute flight, walk to the HMB Harbor and have lunch.

 You can go hiking anywhere in the Western United States.
 Go skiing in Lake Tahoe or Durango, Colorado, or go sailing in Puget Sound or San Diego.
-You could fly to places where they offer zip-line tours, see a Shakespeare Play in Ashland Oregon, visit Santa Fe, NM . . . .
+You can fly to places where they offer zip-line tours, see a Shakespeare Play in Ashland Oregon, or visit Santa Fe, NM . . . .
 You name it, and you can fly there, within a relatively short amount of time.